-There will be a total of five questions.
+There will be a total of nine questions.
 Question No. 1 will be compulsory and shall contain eight to ten short answer type questions without any internal choice and it shall cover the entire syllabus.
-The remaining four questions will include two questions from each unit.
+The remaining eight questions will include two questions from each unit.
 Candidates will be required to attempt one question from each of the four units.
 They will attempt five questions in all.

-Overview of immunity; General properties of immune system, Innate and adaptive immunity; Immunological memory; Cells and organs of immune system; Hematopoiesis, Antigens (Haptens, epitopes, adjuvants) and antibodies; Immunoglobulin classes; Cytokines, interferon, colony stimulating factor, transforming growth factor, Complement pathways.
+Overview of immunity; General properties of immune system, Immunological memory, Specificity; Innate and Adaptive immunity; Cells and organs of immune system; Hematopoiesis; Antigens (Haptens, epitopes, adjuvants); Antibodies; Immunoglobulin classes; Cytokines, Interferon, Colony stimulating factor, Transforming growth factor; Complement pathways.